Basic Information of ACE

 Project leader: Prof. Andy Kirkpatrick (Griffith University, Australia)

-Project co-investigator: Dr. WANG Lixun (The Hong Kong Institute of Education)
+Project co-investigator: Dr. WANG Lixun (The Education University of Hong Kong)

 Chief Transcriber: John Patkin